SiaFoundation/siad/doc/api/index.html.md

 the minimum.

 **maxephemeralaccountbalance** | hastings
-The maximum amount of money that the host will allow to deposit in a single ephemeral account
+The maximum amount of money that the host will allow a user to deposit into a single ephemeral account.

 **maxunsaveddelta** | hastings
-The maximum amount of unsaved delta across all ephemeral accounts the host is managing.
-Unsaved delta is the difference between what the host has in memory and hat it has persisted to disk.
-Such a difference can occcur because ephemeral account manager will persist changes to disk asynchronoulsy.
+To increase performance, the host will allow a user to withdraw from an ephemeral without requiring the user to wait until the host has persisted the withdrawal to complete a transaction.
+This means that the user can perform actions such as downloads with significantly less latency.
+This also means that if the host loses power at that exact moment, the host will forget that the user has spent money and the user will be able to spend that money again.

+maxunsaveddelta is the maximum amount of money that the host is willing to risk to a power loss.
+If a user's withdrawal would put the host over the maxunsaveddelat, the host will wait to complete the user's transaction until the host has persisted the widthdrawal, to prevent the host from having too much money at risk.

+Note that money is only at risk if the host experiences an unclean shutdown while in the middle of a transaction with a user, and generally the amount at risk will be minuscule unless the host experiences an unclean shutdown while in the middle of many transactions with many users at once.
+This value should be larger than 'maxephemeralaccountbalance but does not need to be significantly larger.

 **networkmetrics**
 Information about the network, specifically various ways in which renters have